 Victor P Taffa

-“The State Government’s commitment to a better deal for seniors recognises the enormous contribution WA seniors have made, and continue to make, to their local communities.”
+“The State Government recognises the enormous contribution WA seniors have made, and continue to make, to their local communities.”
 Mrs. McSweeney said.

-“The 2010-11 Budget allocated $26.8 Million to continue to deliver the annual Cost of Living Rebate and a further $2.5 Million to support the further take-up of the Seniors Safety and Security Rebate for Seniors Card holders.”
+“The 2010-11 Budget allocates $26.8 Million to continue to deliver on the WA Seniors Card Cost of Living Rebate.
+A further $2.5 Million is set aside to support the further take-up of the Seniors Safety and Security Rebate.”